shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-strategies.md

 whether you define it as a click or an acquisition (registration, purchase, etc.).

 > [!NOTE]
-> When your line item booked revenue is CPM but you want your campaign to optimize to a CPC or CPA goal, for best results, use the Performance Goals section on your line item to set a CPC or CPA performance goal.
+> When your line item booked revenue is CPM but you want your campaign to optimize to a CPC or CPA goal, for best results, use the **Performance Goals** section on your line item to set a CPC or CPA performance goal.
 Then use **Optimize to a % Margin of Booked Revenue** as your campaign buying strategy.
 For more information, see
 > [Understanding Performance Goals](understanding-performance-goals.md) and [Using Performance Goals with CPM Booked Revenue](using-performance-goals-with-cpm-booked-revenue.md)
-> To learn about setting up performance goals, see [Add a Performance Goal to a Line Item].
+> To learn about setting up performance goals, see [Add a Performance Goal to a Line Item](add-a-performance-goal-to-a-line-item.md).

 ## Bid a media cost CPM